MiniFate/MiniFate/_chapters/00-outline.md

 Before your first session, the group decides they want their game to be "steampunk Robin Hood".
 As it turns out, that can mean a bunch of different things. <!-- lose this line? -->
 To {A}, that means a swashbuckling adventure where bandits thumb their noses at the lecherous sheriff.
-{B} is picturing something gritty; soldiers return from a holy war to find that England no longer feels like home.
+{B} is picturing something gritty; soldiers return from a holy war to find that England no longer feels like home. <!-- is dystopian steampunk allowed? or is steampunk supposed to be optimistic? -->
 {C} doesn't much care about the setting, as long as she can play as a wizard.
 And {D}, thinking back to the childhood movie, is looking forward to the talking animals.